 Regular business hours are Monday through Friday from 6:30 a.m. to 6 p.m.
 (CT).
 The best times to call, according to the VA, are Tuesday through Thursday between 10:30 a.m. to 12:15 p.m.
 (CT) and 1:15 p.m. to 3:30 p.m.
 (CT).

-Currently, there is no vaccine to prevent COVID-19 infection and no medication for treating it.
-The CDC believes symptoms appear 2 to 14 days after exposure.
+Currently, there is no vaccine to prevent COVID-19 infection.
 Avoid exposure and avoid exposing others to disease with these simple steps:

 - Use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Avoid close contact with people who are sick.

 - Stay home when you are ill or becoming sick.

 - Cover your cough or sneeze with a tissue (not your hands) and throw the tissue in the trash.